 This is a quote (sort of) from John 1:5 (NIV): “The light shines in the darkness, but the darkness has not understood it.”
 In context, the “light” is the light that Jesus provides.
 In President Bush’s use, the light appears to be the United States, the darkness appears to be the enemies of the United States, and overcoming appears to refer to the triumph of the United States over its enemies.

 Mr. Obama is also continuing a tradition of quoting the Bible in the service of American political ideas, and I wish that he had decided not to.
-The reason why I think this is troubling is because it does two things: 1) it quotes the Bible out of context and contributes to popular misunderstandings about what the Bible says.
+This is troubling to me as a Christian and an American because it does two things: 1) it quotes the Bible out of context and contributes to popular misunderstandings about what the Bible says.
 It takes words like “hope,” which have definite meanings in biblical context, and uses them to signify something else, often something more vague.
 2) It tends to identify the Bible, the church, and Christianity with one particular party, platform or nation.

 One of the many detrimental effects of this idolatrous civil religion is the perception of the United States abroad.
 If our leaders quote the Bible in public, and justify our actions as a nation using biblical passages, then people abroad will tend to think of us as Christians and will tend to associate Christianity with everything about American culture, including those things that Christianity condemns about American culture.
 The gospel is already scandalous to the world.
 I don’t want to put more stumbling blocks than necessary in the way of people accepting it.

-In the end I think, with Abraham Lincoln, that we should be concerned not whether God is on our side, but whether we are on God’s side.
-When we quote the Bible out of context, we pay lip service to God while refusing to come face-to-face with him.
+In the end I think, with Abraham Lincoln (whose biblical allusions were in general more measured and helpful than many of his successors), that we should be concerned not whether God is on our side, but whether we are on God’s side.
+When we quote the Bible out of context, applying the language of God’s people to the United States, we pay lip service to God while refusing to come face-to-face with him.
 It seems to me there is a verse I could quote about that, and I hope I don’t quote it out of context:

 The Lord says: